Colorado Rangers: Impact on the community

-The Colorado Rangers Law Enforcement Shared Reserve functions with other law enforcement and governmental entities through formal mutual aid agreements and have services available directly to agencies throughout the state.
+The Colorado Rangers Law Enforcement Shared Reserve function with partner law enforcement and governmental entities through formal mutual aid agreements and have police officer staffing services available directly to agencies throughout the state.
 This functionality drastically reduces the cost for maintaining separate local reserve programs for each agency.
 Sharing this resource affords a higher level of training for each officer, and provides access to more experienced officers and specialties that wouldn't be possible to maintain for each individual agency.

 Many smaller communities rely on policing manpower and expertise the Rangers provide for events that would overwhelm the budget and personnel capacity of local police and sheriff departments.
-The Rangers allow smaller communities to have large events that bring an influx of people into their communities.
+Access to officers from the shared reserve allows smaller communities to have large events that bring an influx of people into their communities that require expanded policing.
 Rangers are often seen at fairs, festivals, concerts, parades, and events and the officers have developed a unique expertise in managing large event traffic and crowds.
 Rangers are considered experts by smaller agencies who don't routinely handle events with large crowds.
-The agency also provides police officers for special operations, searches, patrol work, courtroom security, emergency events, and other personnel needs that are requested by partner agencies.

-The impact of the Rangers touches agencies of all sizes: a small town police department may need patrol officers for gaps in coverage, and large agencies such as Denver Police Department who rely upon the Colorado Rangers for a wide variety of policing functions.

-The Colorado Rangers incorporate community policing practices that are friendly and visible, often seen sharing laughs with families and stickers for children.
+The agency also provides police officers for special operations, DUI enforcement, searches, patrol, courtroom security, emergency events, and other personnel needs that are requested by partner agencies.The Rangers supplement agencies of varied size: small town police departments may need patrol officers for gaps in coverage and large agencies such as Denver Police Department rely upon the Colorado Rangers for a wide variety of policing functions.
+The Colorado Rangers incorporate community policing practices that are friendly and visible.
 Rangers utilize a balanced approach with noted emphasis and training designed to protect the rights of the people they serve.
 They are also equipped, capable, and ready to involve themselves in more serious events such as riots, events of nature, or other emergency police needs.
 All officers are required to document each contact with citizens and record their interactions with Body Worn Cameras.